-CEL 610.
+- CEL 610.
 EFFECTIVE INSTRUCTION IN THE ELEMENTARY SCHOOL.
 A study of the characteristics of effective teaching in the elementary school with emphasis on research and literature in the field.
-3

-CEL 611.
+3 - CEL 611.
 CLASSROOM MANAGEMENT.
 A study of effective techniques for management and discipline in the classroom setting.
 Emphasis placed on current research and literature.
-3

-CEL/CUR 612.
+This course may be cross-listed (combined) with other sections of the same course or with another course with similar enough content to warrant combination.
+3 - CEL/CUR 612.
 DEVELOPMENT, ASSESSMENT AND EVALUATION.
 A study of assessment and evaluation theory based on developmental criteria from cognitive, social, language, motor, and affective domains.
-3

-CEL 613.
+This course may be cross-listed (combined) with other sections of the same course or with another course with similar enough content to warrant combination.
+3 - CEL 613.
 COMMUNICATIVE ARTS.
 Enlargement of basic language arts instruction with emphasis on all communicative media.
 Linguistics and creative language expression stressed as essentials to rhetoric.
-3

-CEL 614.
+3 - CEL 614.
 METHODS OF INSTRUCTION IN ELEMENTARY SCHOOLS.
 A study of the characteristics of effective teaching in the elementary school with emphasis on current research and literature in the field.
-3

-CEL 617.
+This course may be cross-listed (combined) with other sections of the same course or with another course with similar enough content to warrant combination.
+3 - CEL 617.
 SOCIAL STUDIES IN ELEMENTARY EDUCATION.
 Current practices and procedures for teaching social studies in the elementary school.
 Emphasis placed on unit organization as a basic instructional procedure.
-3

-CEL 618.
+3 - CEL 618.
 CURRICULUM THEORY DEVELOPMENT AND REVISION IN ELEMENTARY EDUCATION.
 Formation and revision of curriculum from early childhood through the eighth grade level with supporting theories.
-3

-CEL 620.
+3 - CEL 620.
 FUNDAMENTALS OF EARLY CHILDHOOD EDUCATION.
-Identification and analysis of various aspects of early childhood education including theories, instructional practices and developmental stages.
+Identification and analysis of various aspects of early childhood education, including theories, instructional practices and developmental stages.
 Major emphasis on cur- rent research.
-3

-CEL 621.
+3 - CEL 621.
 EDUCATION IN THE INTERMEDIATE GRADES.
 Analysis of various aspects of education for children in grades four through eight.
 Discussed will be theories, instructional strategies, and developmental stages.
-3

-CEL 625.
+3 - CEL 625.
 ISSUES IN ELEMENTARY EDUCATION.
 Analysis of various current topics in elementary education.
 Emphasis on current research in field.
-3

-CEL 630.
+3 - CEL 630.
 PRACTICUM IN ELEMENTARY EDUCATION.
 Analysis of problems in elementary education from a classroom perspective.
-3

-CEL/CUR 649.
+3 - CEL/CUR 649.
 TEACH MISSISSIPPI INSTITUTE INTERNSHIP: DIMENSIONS OF LEARNING.
 Supervised internship.
 Emphases will include applying educational principles and theories to field experiences; understanding the link between theory and practice; and exploring current issues in education.
 Prerequisites: CUR 611, CEL/CUR 612; CSP 546; CEL/CSD 614.
-3

-CEL/CUR 650.
+3 - CEL/CUR 650.
 DIMENSIONS OF LEARNING/INTERNSHIP.
 Supervised Internship.
 Emphases will include applying educational principles and theories to field experiences, understanding the link between theory and practice, and exploring current issues in education.
-Prerequisites: CEL/CUR 611, CEL/CUR

-612; CSP 546; CEL/CSD 614.
-3

-CEL 665.
+Prerequisites: CEL/CUR 611, CEL/CUR 612; CSP 546; CEL/CSD 614.
+This course may be cross-listed (combined) with other sections of the same course or with another course with similar enough content to warrant combination.
+3 - CEL 665.
 SPECIAL TOPICS IN ELEMENTARY EDUCATION.
 Study of selected topics central to the needs of majors in elementary education.
 Prerequisite for major field elective: consent of advisor and division chairman.
 May be taken for a maximum of 6 hours credit.
 1-6

-CEL 689.
-INDIVIDUAL STUDIES.
-3
+CEL 689, INDIVIDUAL STUDIES, 3